If you are in a rush, The Best One Man Pontoon boat is the The Sea Eagle 285 Frameless Inflatable Fishing Pontoon Boat

 First, take a look at our comprehensive one-man pontoon buying guide for helpful shopping tips.
 Then, check out our top five favorite one-man pontoon fishing boats for unbeatable unaccompanied angling.
 These tiny boats have a lot to offer.
 We’ll show you just what to look for when acquiring one of your own.

-The Best One Man Pontoon Boats for Fishing Go as Follows:
+The Best One Person Pontoon Boats for Fishing Go as Follows:

 |Durability||Fishing Practicality||Total Score|